Code, Culture & Scale: A small Team with Big Data

 "Culture does not make people.
 People make culture." — Chimamanda Ngozi Adichie

-Internally at DSRS, we have always referred to ourselves as a fledgling startup — highlighting our penchant for experimentation and improvement based on observations.
-Thinking back, this was the bedrock of all our ambition: creating an environment for our student interns to learn, thrive and excel all while keeping the big picture in mind — to help improve the research output at Gies.
+Internally at DSRS, we have always referred to ourselves as a fledgling startup, highlighting our penchant for experimentation and improvement based on observation.
+Thinking back, this was the bedrock of all our ambition: creating an environment for our student interns to learn, thrive, and excel while keeping the big picture in mind — improving research output at Gies.

-Building an incredible culture at DSRS begins with hiring interns that are not just talented, but ones that can also think on their feet and communicate.
-Given the significance of what we are trying to build, it has been extremely important for us to make the hiring process interesting as well as inclusive (why every one of our applicants gets to take a screening test) and to be more personable (why all our hiring evaluations are made by human reviewers), while leveraging AI to help identify our candidates' strengths and weaknesses.
+Building an incredible culture at DSRS begins with hiring interns who are not just talented, but who can also think on their feet and communicate clearly.
+Given the significance of what we are trying to build, it has been extremely important to make the hiring process both interesting and inclusive.
+This is why every applicant takes a screening test, and why all hiring evaluations are made by human reviewers, with AI used only to help identify candidates' strengths and weaknesses.

-Creating a great culture doesn't just involve code, it depends on inscribing the mundane.
-Building a team with multi-cultural backgrounds needs, at times, stating the obvious.
-In that regard, we have a code of conduct for our interns that helps underline some basic workplace expectations and describes communication with our stakeholders.
+Creating a great culture is not just about code.
+It depends on inscribing the mundane.
+Building a team with multicultural backgrounds sometimes requires stating the obvious.
+To that end, we have a code of conduct for our interns that underlines basic workplace expectations and describes how to communicate with our stakeholders.

 It is hard to ignore the impact of the agentic era on an organization that rests on data.
-To keep up with the changes in the current environment, we are working towards a Data Governance Policy that also helps classify all the assets that are created, managed and owned by DSRS.
+To keep up with a rapidly changing environment, we are working towards a Data Governance Policy that classifies all assets created, managed, and owned by DSRS.

 Scale